ReSearchITEng/kubeadm-playbook/README.md

 Till then, you may want to check this project: https://github.com/sv01a/ansible-kubeadm-ha-cluster and/or github.com/cookeem/kubeadm-ha.

 # How does it compare to other projects:

+## Kubeadm -> the official k8s installer (yet to be GA).

+With kubeadm-playbook we are focus only kubeadm.
+**Pros:**
+- as it's the official k8s installation tool
+- kubeadm is released with every k8s release, and you have a guarantee to be in sync with the official code.
+- self hosted deployment, making upgrades very smooth ; Here is a KubeCon talk presenting even more reasons to go with self-hosted k8s: https://www.youtube.com/watch?v=jIZ8NaR7msI

+**Cons:**
+- currenlty in beta (to be GA expected soon)
+- no HA yet (expected in next release v1.10)

+## Other k8s installers
 Similar k8s install on physical/vagrant/vms (byo - on premises) projects you may want to check, but all below are without kubeadm (as opposed to this project)
 - https://github.com/kubernetes/contrib/tree/master/ansible -> the official k8s ansible, but without kubeadm, therefore the processes will run on the nodes, not in docker containers
 - https://github.com/dcj/ansible-kubeadm-cluster -> very simple cluster, does not (currently) have: ingresses, helm, addons, proxy support, vagrant support, persistent volumes, etc.